Mohamed Abdullah (footballer)

 Mohamed Abdullah (محمد عبدالله; born May 23, 1981) is an Egyptian footballer who currently plays for Doncaster Rovers.

 Career

-A talented defender in the right back berth for Ittihad, he has a strong shooting ability and good ball control skills.
+A defender in the right back berth for Ittihad, he has shooting abilities and ball control skills.

 Abdullah transferred to Konyaspor in January 2007, through a 6-month loan, from African Champions el-Ahly.
 He was not a regular at el-Ahly, but he started the final match against CS Sfaxien in the CAF Champions League 2006.

 Abdullah won the 2005 and 2006 CAF Champions League.

 When he shifted to Doncaster Rovers in 2012, he won the 2012-13 EFL League One with them.
 He then stayed with them until 2024, when he retired.